 Contact Our Rhode Island Car Accident Lawyers Today

 If you or a loved one has been injured in a car accident caused by another motorist, contact Marasco & Nesselbush, LLP today.
 Being aware of the policies and procedures the insurance company uses in handling your claims can help to ensure you get the compensation you need for your injuries and damages.
-Our experienced Rhode Island car accident lawyers understand the financial losses that can result from a serious car accident and how to deal insurance companies to the advantage of our clients.
+Our experienced Rhode Island car accident lawyers understand the financial losses that can result from a serious car accident and how to deal with insurance companies to the advantage of our clients.
 We can provide the legal representation necessary to assist you in getting compensation for your injuries.
 As one of New England’s most trusted personal injury law firms, we offer the legal experience and the comprehensive client service you need when you have been injured.
 Before speaking with an insurance company, contact Marasco & Nesselbush, LLP today for a free consultation.
 Serving the Providence, Cranston, Warwick, Woonsocket, and Wakefield areas, we will fight for your rights, and help you to pursue the compensation you deserve.